 However, if you’ve got a solid foundation in place, and you think you’d like to make room for another asset class, commercial real estate might be a good fit.
 There’s plenty of people who’ve made generous amounts of money through real estate investing.

 Know the risks involved and do your research.
-Not all real estate is created equal and stREITwise isn’t your only option.
-Explore other platforms like Realty Mogul, Rich Uncles, and Fundrise.
+Not all real estate is created equal and Streitwise isn’t your only option.
+Explore other platforms like Fundrise, Equity Multiple and Rich Uncles.
 They have different investment options, fee structures, and minimums.

 What’s to Like